ZaeemT/polling-app/README.md

   npm run dev
 ```

-Similarly staying at the project directory, open another terminal to go to server-side of the project.
+Similarly staying in the project directory, open another terminal to go to server-side of the project.
 ```bash
   cd server
 ```